DFFlanders/cloud-app-labs/cloud-application-engineer.md

 Usability Skills:

-## What kinds of companies are starting to hire 'AppEng' in the real world, right now?

-Job Applications with the title of "Application Engineer' have appeared from:

- 1. Intel (Q1 & Q2 2016)
- 2. YouTube (Q1 2016)
- 3. Cisco (Q2 2016)
- 4. Hewlett Packard (Q3 2016)
- 5. IBM (Q3 2016)

 # Examples of 'Cloud Application Engineering' job advertisements, CVs/Resumes and other related documentation:

-Below you'll find adapted wording which I've seen in _real_ job descriptions as per the above list of companies:
+Below you'll find wording which I've adapted from _real_ job descriptions as per the above list of companies:

-## Job descripotion statements:
+## Job role statements:

  - Our software engineers work with Cloud Service Providers (e.g. search engine, social network and e-commerce providers) to optimize software stacks for our company and its customers.
 AppEng contribute to the corporate mission by: a.) helping define what the future platform looks like for our staff and customers, b.) assist with competitive platform comparison and characterization to help define our applications efficiencies, c.) regular configure and execute workload performance characterization experiments with a team of developers, including: "Network Engineers, System Adminstrators, Developer Operations, Application Devleopers, Usability Experts, etc., and d.)
 AppEng will be measured by their ability to define and show engineering efficiencies which will directly benefit the users increased productivity.
  - Responsibility for 'productivity efficiencies' will include: software optimization, power optimization, performance and efficiency analysis, configuration of performance analysis infrastructure, customer-facing collaboration, training and support, usability+behavioural testing efficiencies and the identification of best practices to be used in the creation of collateral and case studies to define efficiency.
  - Other responsibilities include customer and internal communication (written and verbal), and working across multiple organizations to define and enable solutions in both customer and internal environments.
 Will be a sincere advocate for our technologies with customers; and vice versa, for customers' needs and viewpoints with all other company developers/engineers.
  - The successful candidate will be highly self-motivated, able to take initiative to resolve problems individually and in teams, and able to see projects to completion with minimal supervision.

-## AppEng qualifications:
+## Application Engineer Qualifications:
 AppEng should have a minimum of 6+ demonstrated qualities from the list below (and be interested in learning about 10+ of the following):

  - [ ] Certified OpenStack Adminstrator